-The percent from Table 2.6.2 would be applied to the Gulf migratory group ABC to obtain the ACL for the Florida East Coast Zone (FLEC ACL = x% ABC).
+The percent of historical landings coming from the Florida East Coast Zone in Table 2.6.2 would be applied to the Gulf migratory group ABC to obtain the ACL for the Florida East Coast Zone (FLEC ACL = x% ABC).
 The Gulf Zone ACL would be the remainder (Gulf ACL = Gulf ABC - FLEC ACL).
 The ACLs for each option are shown in Table 2.6.3.
 The Gulf Council chose to manage the cobia stock under a combined ACL for both the recreational and commercial sectors.
 They also chose to set a stock ACT that is 90% of the stock ACL.
 The South Atlantic Council chose to manage the commercial and recreational sectors separately and set an allocation of 8% commercial and 92% recreational.
 They also chose to set a recreational ACT, but not a commercial ACT.
 The allocations and ACTs set by the South Atlantic Council would apply to the Florida East Coast Zone.
+The ACLs and ACTS for the Atlantic migratory group would be the same for Alternative 3 as Alternative 2, regardless of the option chosen (Table 2.6.1).

 Table 2.6.3.
-ACLs and ACTs for Gulf migratory group cobia (as recommended by the Gulf SSC, based on results from SEDAR 28) for each option in South Atlantic Preferred/Gulf Preferred Alternative 3.
-Management measures set by the South Atlantic Council for the Atlantic migratory group would also apply to the Gulf migratory group Florida East Coast Zone.
+ACLs and ACTs for Gulf migratory group cobia (as recommended by the Gulf SSC, based on results from SEDAR 28) for each option in Preferred Alternative 3.
+Management measures set by the South Atlantic Council for the Atlantic migratory group would also apply to the Gulf migratory group Florida East Coast Zone (FLEC).
 All weights for OFL, ABC, ACL, and ACT are in millions of pounds, whole weight.
 Note: ACLs and ACTs for the Atlantic migratory group would be the same as in Alternative 2 and are shown in Table 2.6.1.